uwescience/DSSG2023-Groundwater/notebooks-and-markdowns/02-Data You Need for Groundwater Analysis.md

 GLDAS uses advanced land surface modelling and data assimilation techniques on satellite and ground-based observational data to generate optimal fields of land surface states and fluxes.
 Currently, GLDAS drives three land surface models (LSMs): Noah, Catchment (CLSM), and the Variable Infiltration Capacity (VIC).
 The GLDAS-2 products are available at two temporal resolutions: 3-hourly and daily.
 The monthly products are generated through temporal averaging of the 3-hourly products.
 (For more detailed information, please refer to the [GLDAS handbook](https://hydro1.gesdisc.eosdis.nasa.gov/data/GLDAS/GLDAS_NOAH025_M.2.1/doc/README_GLDAS2.pdf))

 In our project, we have used the NOAH Land Surface Model.
-We have also provided information about the Catchment Land Surface Model.
 The NOAH Land Surface Model allows the researchers to compute groundwater using various levels of soil moisture (0-10 cm,10-40 cm,40-100 cm,100-200 cm).

 **Our project has used the following equation:**